ADMISSIONS CRITERIA

 Examples of Acceptable Documentation

-• Official transcripts demonstrating an earned bachelor’s degree awarded from an institution accredited by an agency recognized by the US Department of Education or the Council for Higher Education Accreditation or foreign equivalent.
+• Official transcripts (in English) demonstrating an earned bachelor’s degree awarded from an institution accredited by an agency recognized by the US Department of Education or the Council for Higher Education Accreditation or international equivalent.
 To be considered official, the transcripts must be received by the University directly from the sending institution.

 • GPA higher than 2.0.

 Provisional Enrollment: Applicants may be provisionally enrolled in a program pending the University’s receipt of official transcripts.
 To be provisionally enrolled, students must submit unofficial transcripts and ensure the University receives official transcripts by the end of the first 15-week term.
-If official transcripts are not received, provisionally enrolled students will be administratively withdrawn.
+If official transcripts are not received, provisionally enrolled students will be administratively withdrawn until the requested documents have been submitted.

-Notification of Acceptance or Denial: The Admissions Team notifies students of their acceptance or reasons for denial within 10 days following the submission of the application and corresponding documentation.
+Notification of Acceptance or Denial: The Admissions Team notifies students of their acceptance or reasons for denial within 10 days following verification of the application and corresponding admissions documentation.

-English Language Proficiency: Applicants whose native language is not English and who have not earned a degree from an appropriately accredited institution where English is the principal language of instruction must demonstrate college-level proficiency in English through one of the tests listed below or by providing proof that the language of instruction for their secondary or postsecondary institution was English.
+English Language Proficiency: Applicants whose native language is not English and who have not earned a degree from an appropriately accredited institution where English is the principal language of instruction must demonstrate college-level proficiency in English by achieving the minimum scores through one of the tests listed below or by providing proof that the language of instruction for their secondary or postsecondary institution was English.
 Transcript evaluations must be completed for official transcripts; however, unofficial documentation may be reviewed for the purpose of admission.

 Accepted TestMinimum Score (Undergraduate Applicants)